 Teams of lion monitors are deployed every day to track and find lion.
 This way the project is able to communicate to the villages and herders information about lion whereabouts and activity, and this in turn allows them to make educated decisions abut where to graze their livestock.
 Added to this service, Rebuilding The Pride operate a 24 hour hotline allowing the community to report lost livestock to the lion monitors, who then facilitate a rescue operation to return the lost animal to its rightful owner.
 Speed is of the essence as livestock must be rescued before lions find them and before the villagers come into contact with either lions or other dangerous game, like elephant and buffalo, while looking for their lost livestock (often in the dark).

 The above-mentioned projects are just two ways in which the Rebuilding The Pride team are actively, and practically, working to make a difference.
 Currently we are raising money to buy a pick-up truck for the Rebuilding The Pride project so that lost livestock can be loaded effectively, and returned to the Maasai before conflict occurs.
-To date I have hosted 3 talks and exhibitions in Kenya and the USA, and managed to raise in excess of $22 000, single handedly for the Rebuilding The Pride project, through the sale of books and prints.
+To date I have hosted 3 talks and exhibitions in Kenya and the USA, and managed to raise in excess of $25 000, through various fund raising initiatives for the Rebuilding The Pride projects.
 Through introducing the project to the Remembering Lions initiative and facilitating a trip to show the good work being done, I am happy to report that a further $30 000 was donated, which has been used to buy the aforementioned pick-up truck.